na-mke/arquitecta/README.md

 ### Preparing
 Make sure you have the most recent NPM installed.
-In the infrastrukt directory, run these commands:
+In the arquitectura directory, run these commands:

 - `npm install`
 - `bower install`